Tuesday 18 March 1941

-RAF Albacore torpedo planes from HMS Formidable, RAF No. 826 Squadron, torpedo 510 ton Italian freighter Labor and destroy two Italian lighters at Buerat el Hsur.
+RAF Albacore torpedo planes from HMS Formidable, RAF No. 826 Squadron, torpedo 510-ton Italian freighter Labor and destroy two Italian lighters at Buerat el Hsur.
 The Labor makes it to Tripoli despite the damage.
-The British lose on of the Albacores, and the crew perishes.
+The British lose one of the Albacores, and the crew perishes.

 Royal Navy light cruiser HMS Gloucester departs from Alexandria bound for Piraeus.
 It carries 1087 Australian troops and General Blamey, Commander of the Australian Corps.

 Convoy AG 7 departs from Alexandria bound for Piraeus.
 It has seven ships escorted by a light cruiser (HMS Carlisle) and two destroyers (Voyager sand Wryneck).
 It will be joined by a troopship (Ulster Prince) departing from Tobruk.
-Convoy AN 21 of 13 ships departs Alexandria bound for Piraeus.
+Convoy AN 21's 13 ships depart from Alexandria bound for Piraeus.
 Convoy AS 20 of six ships departs from Piraeus bound for Alexandria and then Port Said.